Job Title: Director of Education

 - Experience developing children’s art curriculum and identifying artist/teachers for adult teaching programs.

 - Experience developing and managing budgets, developing and implementing strategy, evaluating and supporting professional staff, providing professional growth and direction to emerging arts professionals.

 - Ability to thrive in both a fast-paced environment and/or while working remotely, to meet firm deadlines.

 - Comfortable and flexible taking on multiple responsibilities as needed, in both hands-on and supervisory capacities.

 - Experience with databases and class scheduling software.

-- Preferred candidates will have teaching experience, non-profit administrative experience, and/or exhibitions experience.
+- Preferred candidates will have studio teaching experience, non-profit administrative experience, exhibitions experience and/or online teaching and program development experience.

-- Exceptional ability to multi-task and remain focused in a busy, high energy gallery and studio environment.
+- Exceptional ability to multi-task and remain focused in a busy, high energy gallery and studio environment or while working remotely.

 - Excellent written, graphic communication and database (Excel) skills required.

 - BFA in studio art or equivalent experience; extensive knowledge of art processes and materials; masters degree preferred.